 As a well-traveled nurse, Danielle’s advice to aspiring travelers is to always ask questions, do your research, and be very selective with the travel nurse assignment you choose.
 Your travel agency should understand that you’re new to the field and should really be invested in your relationship with them and vice versa.

 In the future, Danielle would love to see a mentoring program started.
 Her vision is for new travel nurses to pair with positive, passionate, and seasoned travelers for a weekly video call for 4–8 weeks, with some calls including the recruiter.
 Then going forward, the calls would become optional, but it would provide new nurses with real-time support for challenges unique to travelers that their mentor has already conquered.
 Topics could include how to find housing, avoid scams, make friends, what to do if you are overwhelmed, how to ensure continuity in personal meds and healthcare on the road, traveling with pets and kids, dealing with burnout, etc.

 “There are so many stages of growth for the traveler, and having a mentor can make transitions easier,” she said.
 “Sharing these intense moments with the recruiter helps them to better understand their nurses and better support them in the field.
 The veteran travelers will get satisfaction from ensuring our next generation is rising to meet the challenges and very high standards expected of travel nurse professionals.”

 Ready to start your journey as a travel nurse and follow in Danielle’s footsteps?
-Visit our job board to start now!
+Visit our job board or available travel nurse jobs!